Local hire: Operations Analyst

 Duties and Accountabilities:

-• At least 2 years of relevant analytical and country-operational experience in disaster risk management or related areas.
+• At least three years of relevant working experience in infrastructure or natural resources management in the government, non-profit, or private sector.